$(A_\infty,2)$-categories and relative 2-operads

 \subsection{Further directions}

 \begin{itemize} \item Symplectic geometers define an ($R$-linear) $A_\infty$-category to be a category over the operad of cellular chains on realized associahedra, with respect to the obvious cellular structure.
 Ultimately, it would be convenient to have an analogous definition of $(A_\infty,2)$-categories, as opposed to the definition we give in this paper, which uses singular chains on realized 2-associahedra.
-It is not currently clear to the authors how to accomplish this, because the forgetful maps from products of 2-associahedra to associahedra are not cellular.
+It is not currently clear to the authors how to accomplish this, because faces of 2-associahedra decompose canonically as products \emph{of fiber products} of 2-associahedra.
 In future work we aim to address this issue.

 \item It would be very interesting to understand the connection between the 2-associahedral relative 2-operad and the little 2-disks operad $E_2$.
 (This would be related to Batanin's exploration of the connection between $E_n$-operads and $n$-operads, see in particular \cite{ba:config,ba:eckman-hilton,ba:monoidal}.)
 Once this is accomplished, we hope that finding such a connection would shed light on what happens when one restricts an $(A_\infty,2)$-category to a single object with the identity 1-morphism.
 One might speculate that such a restriction would have the structure of a homotopy Gerstenhaber algebra.
 See \cite{b:fm} for some recent progress in this direction.

-\item Categories over the $A_\infty$-operad are exactly $A_\infty$-categories in the sense of \cite{may:categories}.
+\item Categories over the $A_\infty$-operad are exactly $A_\infty$-categories in the sense of \cite{ba:homotopy}.
 There is a homotopy theory for such catgegories and there is a natural nerve functor of $\infty$-categories from $A_\infty$-categories to the $(\infty,1)$-category $\textsf{Cat}_\infty$.
 We expect a similar picture in the case of $(A_\infty,2)$-categories: namely, that they can be organized to form an $\infty$-category using a model structure on them, and that there is a functor to the $(\infty,1)$-category of $(\infty,2)$-categories.
 Then, one could consider the 2-associahedra as encoding higher coherences in certain $(\infty,2)$-categories in an economic way. \end{itemize}